-Personally, in the early days of parenthood I never felt in control.
+Personally, in the early days of parenthood, I never felt in control.
 I felt every day was out of control.
-That I was never a good mum.
+That I was never a good parent.
 A good leader.
-I felt like I arrived at 8AM and had already run a marathon.
+I felt like I arrived at 8am and had already run a marathon.

-I am a sucker for observing others, wondering what makes them tick and how they manage to ‘do it all’.
+I’m a sucker for observing others; wondering what makes them tick and how they manage to ‘do it all’.
 Every chance I had when put in a room with another senior female working parent, I’d jump straight to the point and ask for her secret.

 I will never forget the response from a friend of mine.
-We returned to work around similar times, but she had twins and here I was struggling to cope with one.
+We returned to work around a similar time, but she had twins and here I was struggling to cope with one child.
 What I loved about this particular woman was her honesty and the fact that she never tried to cover up how hard things actually were.
-We would talk about the hours we were working, how much we missed our kids and just how hard the juggle was.
-We would swear, we would cry and we would laugh.
+We would talk about the hours we were working, how much we missed our kids, and just how hard the juggle was.
+We would swear, we would cry, and we would laugh.

 “I know returning to work is hard, but sometimes I find the constant talk about it a bit frustrating.
 My executive coach has no kids and I chose her for that reason.
 She challenges me to be my best me.”

 And that was that.
 Her confidence was drawn from remembering her old self.

 It really struck a chord with me.
 It reinforced that every working parent has different needs, different priorities, and is at a different stage.
 There is no silver bullet.
 We all want one and, trust me, if I found it I would patent it and sell it to the world.